CprimeLearningLabs/terraform-azure-intro/labs/lab-2.2-CLI_Commands/lab2.2-terraform_commands.md

 }
 ```

 Save the file.
-(If you want to verify your code, you can compare your code to the main.tf file in the code subfolder.)
+(If you want to verify your code, you can compare your code to the main.tf file in the solution subfolder.)

 Let's initialize the Terraform project.
 Run the following: